NilK15/youtube-design-html-css-only/README.md

 # youtube-design-html-css-only
-Taking a screenshot of a Youtube page instance and creating a replica of it using purely HTML and CSS.
+Creating YouTube replica design using purely HTML and CSS, based off of a Youtube page instance's screenshot.